sudo-self/Rpi-shairport-sync/BUILD.md

 ### Wait, there's more...
 Instead of using default values for everything, you can use the configuration file to get finer control over the setup, particularly the output device and mixer control -- see [Finish Setting Up](ADVANCED%20TOPICS/InitialConfiguration.md).

 Please take a look at [Advanced Topics](ADVANCED%20TOPICS/README.md) for some ideas about what else you can do to enhance the operation of Shairport Sync.
+For example, you can adjust synchronisation to compensate for delays in your system.